-The following Management's Discussion and Analysis ("MD&A") of Governor's Books from Birth Foundation's (the "Foundation") financial performance provides an introduction to the financial statements for the year ended June 30, 2011 (and 2010).
+The following Management's Discussion and Analysis ("MD&A") of Governor's Books from Birth Foundation's (the "Foundation") financial performance provides an introduction to the financial statements for the years ended June 30, 2012 and 2011.
 The information contained in this MD&A should be considered in conjunction with the information contained in the Foundation's financial statements.